-- 25/26 Mdm Bty 7 Mdm Regt, RA an amalgamated battery of medium guns in 7th Medium Regt RA - 284 Bty 71 AT Regt RA a towed 17-pdr anti-tank gun battery in the 71st AT Regt, RA equipment pool for the Fd Coys but could conduct engineering tasks on their own if needed.
+- + 25/26 Mdm Bty 7 Mdm Regt, RA an amalgamated battery of medium guns in 7th Medium Regt RA equipment pool for the Fd Coys but could conduct engineering tasks on their own if needed.
 British engineer companies are identified by their number and the letters RE (Royal Engineer).
 Engineer companies in armoured formations were classified as squadrons instead of companies.